 House sets stage for vote on industrial hemp research bill

 The Kansas House advanced legislation sought by the agriculture industry Friday that would plow through legal obstacles to creation of a pilot research program on industrial hemp cultivation, processing and distribution.
-Rep. Willie Dove, a Bonner Springs Republican, said he understood anxiety among some lawmakers had about voting for anything connected to the plant.
+TOPEKA - The Kansas House advanced legislation sought by the agriculture industry Friday that would plow through legal obstacles to creation of a pilot research program on industrial hemp cultivation, processing and distribution.

 Add your comments below